 We work closely with Surrey County Council Social Services Department in the provision of these grants and people who wish to apply for a DFG can make their enquiry through either agency.

-If you think you will have difficulty in completing the forms, designing the works or obtaining estimates it is recommended that you contact the Guildford & Waverley Care & Repair Agency for their help.
+If you think you will have difficulty in completing the forms, designing the works or obtaining estimates, you should contact the Guildford & Waverley Care & Repair Agency for their help.
 They will also oversee the works to completion and can help you to claim any benefits to which you may be entitled.

 Owner-occupiers and tenants